drug-design/course/docs/chapters/3d-qsar.md

 ### CoMMA

-CoMMA (comparative molecular moment analysis, developed by D. Silverman et al.) is a method based on descriptors such as the moments of inertia, dipole  and quadrupole moments, that do not require molecular superposition or alignment for the assignment of molecular similarity.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-qsar/comma-1a173419'><i class='fa fa-play' aria-hidden='true'></i></button>CoMMA (comparative molecular moment analysis, developed by D. Silverman et al.) is a method based on descriptors such as the moments of inertia, dipole  and quadrupole moments, that do not require molecular superposition or alignment for the assignment of molecular similarity.
 Initially developed for properties where the zero-order moment of the expansion vanishes, the approach has been extended to cases where this is not true, and higher levels of moment expansions of property fields are then considered (first-order, second-order moments).
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer